manuelbieh/react-book/advanced-concepts/error-boundaries.md

 Two **Error Boundaries** are used in the above example: `ErrorBoundary` and `ServiceUnavailableBoundary`.
 While the outer boundary will catch errors that might occur in the `ApplicationLogic` component, the `ServiceUnavailableBoundary` could catch errors in the weather widget and display a more granular error message like _"the service requested cannot be reached at the moment.
 Please try again later"_.

 If the `WeatherWidget` component throws an error, the `ServiceUnavailableBoundary` will catch it and everything that is currently used in the `ApplicationLogic` component will remain intact.
-If we didn't include the `WeatherWidget` in its own **Error Boundary**, the outer **Error Boundary** would be used instead and the `ApplicationLogic` component would not be shown.
+If we did not include the `WeatherWidget` in its own **Error Boundary**, the outer **Error Boundary** would be used instead and the `ApplicationLogic` component would not be shown.

 Generally, it is good practice to have at least one **Error Boundary** as high up as possible in the component hierarchy.
 This will catch most unexpected errors like a `500 Internal Server Error` page would do and can also log them.
 If needed, further **Error Boundaries** should be added to encompass useful logic in further component trees.
 This depends entirely on how error prone a specific area of the tree is \(due to unknown or changing data\) or if a specific area of the tree has been neglected.